Python MQTT Integration - Developer Guide

 Set all your configurations, save the file & start running the broker.

-MQTTRoute comes up with the complete internet of things application including user interface customization, data aggregation & analysis, event data comparison with the processed data.
-This IoT application framework will help you build and manage the industrial IoT applications faster and much easier within a single process.
+MQTT broker offers a complete Internet of Things application.
+It includes user interface customization, data aggregation, and analysis.
+Additionally, it enables event data comparison with the processed data.
+This IoT application framework will help you build & manage industrial IoT applications faster.
+It also makes the process much easier within a single process.

 Python MQTT Broker plugin